 "Creating rockesque jewellery sculptures, handmade in London"Imogen Belfield continues to push the boundaries with her jewellery collections, developing new designs each season whilst continuing to advance popular signature pieces.
 Taking inspiration from nature, science and architecture, Imogen is known for her distinct style of mark making in metal: a fusion between fluidity and texture.
 She creates unique jewellery sculptures ranging from cascading golden nugget pendants encrusted with precious stones, to statement 'rockesque' rings.
 Belfield's textural and organic designs are instantly recognisable, one-of-a-kind creations that are handmade in the UK.As a jewellery graduate from Sir John Cass Faculty of Art, Architecture and Design in London, Imogen honed her craft whilst completing an internship with renowned jeweller Shaun Leane.
 During this time she was given the opportunity to help with catwalk projects for collaborations with Alexander McQueen, as well as Daphne Guinness.Since breaking into the world of fashion and jewellery in 2010, Belfield's covetable pieces have won the attention from a plethora of super stars: Olivia Colman, Sophie Turner, Beyoncé, Maye Musk, Freya Ridings, Nicole Scherzinger, Lorde, Uma Thurman, Reece King, Madonna, Kim Kardashian and Rita Ora.
 Belfield’s jewellery has also been featured in films: Ridley Scott’s ‘The Counsellor’, worn by Cameron Diaz; in television series: Netflix’s ‘The Chilling Adventures of Sabrina’, worn by Tati Gabrielle; music videos: Duran Duran’s ‘Girl Panic’ worn by Naomi Campbell, Helena Christensen, Yasmin Le Bon, Cindy Crawford and Eva Herzigova.
 Belfield's designs have further acquired prominent press in Vogue, ELLE, FT, Harper's Bazaar, 1883, WWD, The Guardian, amongst others.
 The collections have been snapped up by renowned stockists worldwide including Reinhold Jewelers, Harrods, Harvey Nichols, Selfridges, and Wardrobe Apparel to name a few.Over the years, Imogen has received many accolades including ‘Best in Gold’ at the COUTURE 2016 Design Awards with her show-stopping ‘Amazonian’ gold and diamond necklace.
-She has been shortlisted for ‘Designer Business of the Year’ by the UKFT in 2015.
+This year she was shortlisted for the Drapers Awards and Accessories Brand of the Year 2019.
 Most notably she received recognition in the industry by becoming a graduate of the British Fashion Council’s Rock Vault at London Fashion Week curated by Stephen Webster.

 Dressing in jewels should always be playful.